nodejs/node/doc/api/assert.md

 For more information about the used equality comparisons see [MDN's guide on equality comparisons and sameness][mdn-equality-guide].

-## Class: AssertionError
+## Class: assert.AssertionError

 A subclass of `Error` that indicates the failure of an assertion.
-All errors thrown by the assert module will be instance of the `AssertionError` class.
+All errors thrown by the `assert` module will be instances of the `AssertionError` class.

-### new AssertionError(options)
+### new assert.AssertionError(options)
 <!-- YAML
 added: v0.1.21
 -->